European-XFEL/Karabo/doc/howto/cppDevice.rst

 will be called-back by the configurator mechanism.
 It else is a regular constructor.

-**NOTE**: Currently, device construction happends in the main thread of the device-server.
+**NOTE**: Currently, device construction happens in the main thread of the device-server.
 So make sure you do not have slow or even blocking code in your constructor as it will block the whole server.

 If you opened any threads yourself in the device or allocated heaped memory that you have to free, the destructor is the place for doing so.
 It is guaranteed to be called, whenever a device instance gets killed.